Payam Akhavan: Education and academic career

+International courts, tribunals and arbitration

+Akhavan served as Legal Advisor to the International Criminal Tribunal for the former Yugoslavia Prosecutor and special advisor to the International Criminal Tribunal for Rwanda.
+He was counsel in the first ICTY Appeals Chamber case on the mass-killings in Srebrenica in 1995.

-He also served as counsel before the Eritrea-Ethiopia Claims Commission.
-He was counsel before the ICJ in the Case Concerning Application of the Convention on the Elimination of All Forms of Racial Discrimination (Georgia v Russia) concerning allegations of "ethnic cleansing" in South Ossetia during the August 2008 armed conflict between Georgia and Russia.
-Additionally he was also counsel to Libya before the ICC in the case concerning Saif Al-Islam Gaddafi and Abdullah Al-Senussi whether the ICC or Libyan courts will prosecute allegations of crimes against humanity arising from the 2011 revolution against Muammar Gaddafi.
+In the 2000s, Akhavan was counsel before the Permanent Court of Arbitration Eritrea-Ethiopia Claims Commission that followed the Eritrean–Ethiopian War (19982000).
+He was counsel before the International Court of Justice (ICJ) in the Case Concerning Application of the Convention on the Elimination of All Forms of Racial Discrimination (Georgia v Russia) concerning allegations of "ethnic cleansing" in South Ossetia during the August 2008 armed conflict between Georgia and Russia.
+Additionally he was also counsel to Libya in the International Criminal Court investigation in Libya for the case concerning Muammar Gaddafi's son, Saif al-Islam Gaddafi, and Abdullah Al-Senussi on whether the International Criminal Court (ICC) or Libyan courts would prosecute allegations of crimes against humanity arising from the 2011 revolution against Muammar Gaddafi.

-In 2013 he acted as counsel for Japan in the Whaling in the Antarctic Case brought by Australia before the ICJ, alleging that Japan's scientific research program was commercial whaling in disguise.
-In 2008, he was counsel to Sheikh Hasina while she was imprisoned to avoid her participation in national elections.
-He campaigned for her release.
-In 2016, the Kurdistan Regional Government asked him to help investigate ISIS crimes against Yazidis.
-He is a member of the team of counsel for The Gambia in the Rohingya genocide case filed in 2019 against Myanmar before the ICJ.
+In 2013 he acted as counsel for Japan in the whaling in the Antarctic case brought by Australia before the ICJ, alleging that Japan's scientific research program was commercial whaling in disguise.
+In 2008, he was counsel to Sheikh Hasina, Bangladesh's prime minister from 1996 to 2001, while she was imprisoned and campaigned for her release.
+In 2016, the Kurdistan Regional Government asked him to help investigate Islamic State crimes against Yazidis.
+In 2015, he acted as counsel for Bolivia in Obligation to Negotiate Sovereign Access to the Pacific Ocean Case against Chile.
+He is a member of the team of counsel for The Gambia in the Rohingya genocide case filed in 2019 against Myanmar before the International Court of Justice.

+Since November 2021, Akhavan has chaired the Committee of Legal Experts for the Commission of Small Island States on Climate Change and International Law.
+He also served as counsel for the Commission in the advisory proceedings before ITLOS and the ICJ on climate change and international law.